 Unless said nanny is secretly a Babysitter from Hell, the children usually do not object to this like they do with other love interests of their parents.
 They might even be the ones who try to make it happen in the first place.
 This is because said nanny already has their love and trust; making them the legal parent is just icing on the cake.
 On the parents' end, seeing how good said nanny is with their kids might exacerbate the attraction to them, especially if the nanny fixes the family's issues.

-A Temporary Love Interest might get involved to make either side realize they share more than a mutual love for the children.
+Sometimes the parent is initially spoken for, but this initial partner will inevitably turn out to be wrong for the family and will be summarily dumped.
+Alternatively, a Temporary Love Interest might get involved to make either side realize they share more than a mutual love for the children.

-- In the Miraculous Ladybug AU Fic Second Chances by TheNovelArtist, Adrien, as a single father, has trouble finding a nanny for his daughter, until Alya recommends him Marinette.
+- In the Miraculous Ladybug AU Fic Second Chances by TheNovelArtist, Adrien, as a single father, has trouble finding a nanny for his daughter until Alya recommends him Marinette.
 Since she is recently widowed herself, it takes them twenty chapters to have a proper date.

 - In Au Pair, two children successfully scheme to set up their single father with their au pair (a type of nanny).